Pompeo says North Korea sanctions to remain until complete denuclearization

 North Korean state media reported on Wednesday Kim and Trump had recognized the principle of “step-by-step and simultaneous action” to achieve peace and denuclearization on the Korean peninsula.

-The summit statement provided no details on when Pyongyang would give up its nuclear weapons program or how the dismantling might be verified.
+The summit statement provided no details on when North Korea would give up its nuclear weapons program or how the dismantling might be verified.

 Skeptics of how much the meeting achieved pointed to the North Korean leadership’s long-held view that nuclear weapons are a bulwark against what it fears are U.S. plans to overthrow it and unite the Korean peninsula.